-The Domestic Electrical Installer (DEI) Training and Assessment package covers electrical work as outlined in the Part P Building Regulation (April 2013) and BS7671:2008 (2015) 17th Edition Wiring Regulations A3.
+The Domestic Electrical Installer (DEI) training and assessment package covers electrical work as outlined in the Part P Building Regulation (April 2013) and BS7671:2008 (2015) 17th Edition Wiring Regulations A3.

 The DEI course is for operatives who carry out work on domestic electrical installations as a secondary task to their main role or who wish to offer full electrical installations in domestic properties as a stand-alone task.

 NB: From the 6th April 2013 the qualification entry requirements for companies or businesses wishing to join a Part P Competent Person Scheme (CPS) changed.
 The relevant change is for the designated qualifying supervisor (QS).
 In a larger organisation, the QS will be responsible for the competence and work of all installers carrying out electrical installations.
 Sole traders are both the QS and installer.
-The QS must hold as minimum the “Level 3 NVQ Certificate in Installing, Testing and Ensuring Compliance of Electrical Installation Work in Dwellings” or equivalent.
+The QS must hold as a minimum the “Level 3 NVQ Certificate in Installing, Testing and Ensuring Compliance of Electrical Installation Work in Dwellings” or equivalent.
 For larger businesses, the Part P DEI qualification can still be used for operatives who are under the direction of the qualifying supervisor.
 Sole traders must comply with the qualification entry requirement detailed above.
-For operatives who do not hold the Level 3 NVQ or equivalent detailed above there is still an entry route that will require a more in depth on site assessment by the CPS, please speak to your preferred CPS for their entry requirements.
+For operatives who do not hold the Level 3 NVQ or equivalent detailed above there is still an entry route that will require a more in-depth on-site assessment by the CPS, please speak to your preferred CPS for their entry requirements.
 You will be required to hold as a minimum the QCF qualification BS7671:2008 (2015) 17th Edition Wiring Regulations Amendment 3.

 • Component exchange